-Measures aimed at pain management should always be used.
+PAIN MANAGEMENT.
+Measures aimed at pain management may always be used.
 One of the fears people express about facing their death involves the question of pain or suffering.
 In recent years, with the development of more effective medications and with the growth of the hospice movement, health care professionals have become increasingly skillful in the area of pain management or palliative care.
-The Ethical and Religious Directives for Catholic Health Care state that "patients should be kept as free of pain as possible so that they may die comfortably and with dignity, and in the place where they wish to die."
+The Ethical and Religious Directives for Catholic Health Care state that "[p]atients should be kept as free of pain as possible so that they may die comfortably and with dignity, and in the place where they wish to die."
 (Ethical and Religious Directives, No. 61) The same teaching is found in an earlier statement of Pope Pius XII ("Anesthesia: Three Moral Questions," February 25, 1957).
 While pain management is to be encouraged, a person should not be deprived of consciousness without a compelling reason, so as to allow him or her to make whatever preparations are needed before death.

 Some have asked whether the use of medicines such as morphine, which can at certain dosages suppress the respiratory system, constitutes euthanasia.
-The bishops respond that "medicines capable of alleviating or suppressing pain may be given to a dying person, even if this therapy may indirectly shorten the person's life so long as the intent is not to hasten death."
-(Ethical and Religious Directives, No. 61) This is an application of the principle of double effect.
-The action must objectively bring about a morally good result (e.g., relief of pain or discomfort) while at the same time seeking to avoid directly causing the harmful effect (the death of the person).
-This is in contrast to using immoral means, such as is the case with euthanasia or assisted suicide.
+The bishops respond that "[m]edicines capable of alleviating or suppressing pain may be given to a dying person, even if this therapy may indirectly shorten the person's life so long as the intent is not to hasten death."
+(Ethical and Religious Directives, No. 61) This is an application of the principle of double effect, which is when a person may perform an action that he or she foresees will produce both good and bad effects provided four conditions are met: 1) the act itself, apart from the intention and the circumstances (which includes the effects) must be morally good or at least neutral (e.g., relief of pain or discomfort); 2) the acting person's intention must be morally good; 3) the good effect must not be attained by means of the evil effect - one cannot perform an evil act in order to achieve a good; and 4) the good effect that is desired is greater than, or at least no less than, the good lost by the evil effect.
+This is in contrast to using inherently immoral means, such as euthanasia or assisted suicide.
 While it is not always easy to understand the distinction between the two cases, there is a clear moral difference.